MicrosoftDocs/windows-powershell-docs/docset/winserver2019-ps/defender/Set-MpPreference.md

 If you specify a value for this parameter, Windows Defender contacts the definition update sources in the specified order.
 After Windows Defender downloads definition updates from a source, it stops attempting to connect to other sources.
-If you do not specify a value for this parameter, Windows Defender contacts sources in the default order of { MicrosoftUpdateServer | MMPC }.
+If you don’t specify a value for this parameter, Windows Defender contacts sources in the default order of { MicrosoftUpdateServer | MMPC }.

 ```yaml
 Type: String